Not sure about the cost of facial cosmetic surgeries?

 Results and opinions of past patients: You should also research the results of a doctor’s past patients.
 A good doctor will have patients with great results as well as a history of excellent post-op care and consultations.

 There are 3 options that you can go for in terms of payments:

 Cash: Some clinics will offer you discounts if you can pay for the surgery in cash.
 Paying with cash is straightforward and you won’t come across issues such as card declines or bounced checks.

 Check: Paying by check is acceptable if the cost of the surgery is in the range of 4 to 5 figures.

 Credit card: Paying via credit card is simple for both parties, making it the preferred choice of payment for patients.
 Be aware of your credit limits though, you don’t want to spend more than what you can pay for.

-Most clinics offer in-house financing options or monthly installments to patients.
-Make sure to discuss payment options with your surgeon; they are there to help you answer your questions.
+Most clinics offer in-house financing options or monthly instalments to patients.
+Make sure to discuss payment options with your doctor; they are there to help you answer your questions.